khulnasoft-lab/khulnasoft-ui/src/directives/resize_observer/resize_observer.md

 and to retrieve the updated dimensions.

 Under the hood, it leverages the [Resize Observer API](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
-If you use GitLab UI in an older browser which doesn't support the Resize Observer API, you can use a [polyfill](https://github.com/que-etc/resize-observer-polyfill).
+If you use KhulnaSoft UI in an older browser which doesn't support the Resize Observer API, you can use a [polyfill](https://github.com/que-etc/resize-observer-polyfill).

 The directive accepts a callback as a value and passes on the received